twoqubed/bob/README.md

         }
     }

-You now have way to easlily create instances of a `Person` in the desired married and employed state:
+You now have way to easily create instances of a `Person` in the desired married and employed state:

     Person person = PersonPrototypes.aMarriedAndEmployedPerson().build();